CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 - For HTML code, keep the existing style.
 Use double quotes.
 - Text files, end with a newline to minimize the noise in diffs.

+## Spelling

+- We have a basic setup for `cspell` to spellcheck our files.
+This is currently not enforced but recommended to use and check while programming.
+This is especially true for JSDoc comments that well end up in our documentation or Readme files
+  - Run `npm run cspell` to check all files
+  - Run `npx cspell -c .vscode/cspell.json [file path]` to check a specific file
+- If you are using VSCode you can use the [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) extension to highlight misspelled words and add them to our wordlist if they are valid.
+- Using cspell optional while we build up the wordlist but may eventually be required as part of our git hooks and CI.
+See [this issue](https://github.com/CesiumGS/cesium/issues/11954) for an active status on that.

 ## Linting

 For syntax and style guidelines, we use the ESLint recommended settings (the list of rules can be found [here](http://eslint.org/docs/rules/)) as a base and extend it with additional rules via a shared config Node module, [eslint-config-cesium](https://www.npmjs.com/package/eslint-config-cesium).
 This package is maintained as a part of the Cesium repository and is also used throughout the Cesium ecosystem.
 For an up to date list of which rules are enabled, look in [index.js](https://github.com/CesiumGS/eslint-config-cesium/blob/main/index.js), [browser.js](https://github.com/CesiumGS/eslint-config-cesium/blob/main/browser.js), and [node.js](https://github.com/CesiumGS/eslint-config-cesium/blob/main/node.js).
 Below are listed some specific rules to keep in mind